A shoulder sprain is a tear or stretching of any of the shoulder ligaments which support the shoulder joint.

-This is not a particularly common injury as the ligaments of the shoulder are very strong.
-Also, the muscles at the front of the shoulder, such as the pectorals are more likely to be injured first.
+This is not a particularly common injury as the ligaments of the shoulder are very strong and the muscles & tendons at the front of the shoulder, such as the pectorals are more likely to be injured first.

 A professional therapist may use electrotherapy treatments such as ultrasound or laser to reduce pain, swelling, and inflammation as well as advise on a rehabilitation program to regain full movement and strength, once the shoulder is pain-free.